pyne/pyne/docs/hackathon_2014Nov.rst

 When : **November 14-16, 2014**

 Where : **The University of California Berkeley** is thrilled to host this event.
-Friday and Saturday hacking will take place in the glassed-off conference rooms in the Doe Library.
-Sunday hacking will take place in the conference space of 2150 Shattuck, Suite 230.
+Friday and Saturday hacking will take place in the glassed-off conference rooms in the Berkeley Institute for Data Science (`190, Doe Library
+<https://goo.gl/maps/9YCRb>`_).
+This building is in the middle of the Berkeley
+campus.
+Sunday hacking will take place in the Nuclear Science and Security Consortium conference space (`2150 Shattuck, Suite 230
+<https://goo.gl/maps/I06Fa>`_).
+This building is immediately next to the BART
+station in Downtown Berkeley.

 =============================
 Schedule of Events